-The Group's freehold land and buildings are stated at their revalued amounts, being the fair value at the date of revaluation, less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
-The fair value measurements of the Group's freehold land and buildings as at 31 December 2019 and 31 December 2018 were performed by independent valuers not related to the Group.
+Fair value of freehold land and buildings

+The fair value measurements of the Group's freehold land and buildings as at 31 December 2020 and 31 December 2019 were performed by independent valuers not related to the Group.
 The valuers have appropriate qualifications and recent experience in the fair value measurement of properties in the relevant locations.

 The fair value of the freehold land was determined based on the market comparable approach that reflects recent transaction prices for similar properties.
 The fair value of the buildings was determined based on a present value calculation of the estimated future cash flows supported by existing lease and current market rents for similar properties in the same location.
 The interest rate, which is used to discount the future cash flows, reflects current market assessments of the uncertainty and timing of the cash flows.
-Details of the Group's freehold land and buildings and information about the fair value hierarchy as at 31 December 2019 and 31 December 2018 are as follows:
+Details of the Group's freehold land and buildings and information about the fair value hierarchy as at 31 December 2020 and 31 December 2019 are as follows:

-Level 1 AED '000 Level 2 AED '000 Level 3 AED '000 Fair value AED '000

-31 December 2019
+Level 1 AED '000 Level 2 AED '000 Level 3 AED '000 Fair value AED '000 31 December 2020 Freehold land and buildings - - 46,080 46,080 31 December 2019 Freehold land and buildings - - 144,369 144,369

-Land - - 22,000 22,000

-Buildings - - 27,810 27,810

-31 December 2018

-Land - - 22,000 22,000

-Buildings - - 122,369 122,369

-At the end of reporting period, as a result of an indication of a decline in fair value of its properties, the Group carried out a review of the recoverable amount of its properties.
-The review led to an reversal of impairment loss of AED 0.06 million (2018: reversal of impairment loss of AED 8.7 million), which has been recognised in profit or loss in the 'net impairment loss on non-financial assets' line item.
-A 5% decrease in recoverable amount will lead to an impairment charge of AED 0.5 million (2018: AED 5.0 million).
+At the end of reporting period, the Group carried out a review of the recoverable amount of its properties.
+The review led to a reversal of impairment loss of AED 0.9 million (2019: reversal of impairment loss of AED 0.06 million), which has been recognised in profit or loss in the 'net impairment loss on non-financial assets' line item.
+A 5% decrease in recoverable amount will lead to an impairment charge of AED 0.03 million (2019: AED 0.5 million).